-2.3.1.3.
-2.3.1.3 Administrative Region:
+2.3.1.3 Administrative Region

-It is part of the Kingdom of Saudi Arabia and its administration is supervised by a government agency directly affiliated with the Ministry of Interior, such as the Riyadh region and the Makkah region.
-In each administrative region there is a city that is the seat of its emirate.
+It is a part of the Kingdom of Saudi Arabia, and its administration is supervised by a government agency directly affiliated with the Ministry of Interior, such as the Riyadh region and the Makkah region, etc. In each administrative region there is a city that is the seat of its emirate.
+There are 13 Administrative Regions in the Kingdom.

-2.3.1.4.
-2.3.1.4 Governorate:
+2.3.1.4 Governorate